 Expected impact of LDO: Permitted uses will not be required to make financial contributions through current planning obligation provisions.
 Developments may however make a voluntary contribution as appropriate.
-However, any future implementation of CIL may result in a requirement for contributions to be sought.
+However, any future implementation of a CIL charging regime may result in a requirement for contributions to be sought.